-- 6) Persons with HIV/AIDS (as diagnosed by a board certified physician in Nevada); - 7) Transitional housing for persons released from incarceration, including persons paroled or on probation; - 8) Transitional housing as defined in IRC Section 42 (i) (3) (B) (iii); - 9) Persons with drug, substance and/or alcohol abuse behavior.
+- 1) Persons with physical disabilities; - Persons with developmental disabilities; - 3) Persons with mental illness as defined by the National Institute of Mental Health; - 4) Permanent supportive housing for persons and families who are homeless; - 5) Victims of domestic violence; - Persons with HIV/AIDS (as diagnosed by a board certified physician in Nevada); - 7) Transitional housing for persons released from incarceration, including persons paroled or on probation; - 8) Transitional housing as defined in IRC Section 42 (i) (3) (B) (iii); - 9) Persons with drug, substance and/or alcohol abuse behavior.
 The individual must be in a state of recovery or is currently receiving treatment and/or counseling for the abusive behavior; and - 10) Persons with Alzheimer's disease or Dementia.

-Services and care provided to Special Needs populations must be provided for the initial 15-year IRS mandated period of affordability.
+Applicants must submit documentation showing that they will be responsible for ensuring that Services and care will be provided to the project's Special Needs populations for the initial 15year IRS mandated period of affordability.
 The provision of care during the extended compliance period will be assessed by the Division to determine if the project can continue as both an affordable housing facility and a provider of care.
 If the provision of care is not feasible, the Division has the authority to amend the extended use agreement.